4 Resources for When Death Happens

 End of Life Celebrations

 Undoubtedly our end-of-life celebrations will continue morphing and evolving to adapt to current circumstances.
-The expectations of what funerals, memorials, and services will have to change chill continue helping people heal.
-In the past few months, they have changed quite drastically to keep up with protocols, restrictions, and laws.
+The expectations of what funerals, memorials, and services will have to change to continue helping people heal.
+In the past few years, they have morphed and changed to keep up with protocols, restrictions, and laws.
 New Narrative Memorials has continued helping families through this time to grieve and heal together.
 This article will give you an introduction to New Narrative Memorials and what they do for families around the globe.

 goodgrief app – a resource for loss and grief